-I hope you all enjoyed Part One?
-I should imagine we’ll be touching on the ceremony and some of the reception here.
+I hope you all enjoyed Part One of my wedding series!
+We’ll be touching on the ceremony and some of the reception here.
 I don’t think there’s going be a lot to say as the pictures will do most of the talking for me so I’ll do my best to tell the story with those.

 We left off with little ol’ me putting on my dress and coming back down the stairs for my beautiful maids to button and zip me up.
 It felt like there were a thousand buttons on that dress!
 I felt so sorry for Hayley and Kirsty who were having to do it all because it was a royal pain in the butt and super fiddly!
 Not an easy task with manicured nails, I can tell you that from me doing Kirsty’s on her big day!

 My Daddy came in and saw me – he had the proudest look on his face and he looked so smart.
-I think it was at that point it was beginning to sink in that the ceremony was minutes way as I could hear everyone in the next room talking amongst themselves and takes their seats.
-I still wasn’t nervous though..
-I think my sister Sherie was bricking it most because she was the first one out and I’d forgotten to tell her about that (haha).
-She was worried she wouldn’t find her seat or would walk too fast but Rosie, who was basically the coordinator of the day, was really helpful and gave us all our ques on when we could go and guided us through a lot of it.
-Then Kirsty went out.. then Hayley.. then me.
-Dun dun duuun!
+It was at that point it was beginning to sink in that the ceremony was minutes away.
+I could hear everyone in the next room talking amongst themselves and takes their seats but the nerves still weren’t there.
+My sister Sherie was bricking it most because she was the first one out and I’d forgotten to tell her about that (haha).
+She was worried she wouldn’t find her seat or would walk too fast but Rosie, who was basically the coordinator of the day, was really helpful and gave us all our ques and guided us through everything.
+Then Kirsty went out… then Hayley… then me.
+Dun dun dun!

-This is where I had a little blackout from getting a little overwhelmed.
+This is where I had a little memory lapse from getting a little overwhelmed.
 My brain seems to do this to me when I am in stressful or emotional situations and I don’t really remember walking down the aisle – I don’t even remember Karne’s face when I made my entrance but I had told him if he didn’t cry I was turning around and we were starting again!
-But I didn’t need to do that and from his brother Max’s reaction to Karne seeing me (he literally fell apart sobbing) I’m confident I had made the right impact!
+But I didn’t need to do that and from his brother’s reaction to Karne seeing me (he literally fell apart sobbing) I’m confident I had made the right impact!

 It really was a beautiful ceremony.
 We were both able to hold it together and said our vows without tripping over our words.
 We had chosen standard vows because we knew we would be too nervous to recite or read our own but we were able to throw in a cheeky “I made you this ring” to personalise it a little bit.
 Because we had.
 We’d made our own wedding rings in Brighton 2 months before.. sure they were now engraved with the wrong date but they were still special to us and we’ve chosen not to change them because it meant someone else would have to fix it and would diminish the fact we had forged them ourselves.

-Now it was time for photos!
-Karne and I had a minute to gather ourselves and chill before we headed back outside where everyone had gathered.
+Karne and I had a minute to gather ourselves and relax before we headed back outside where everyone had gathered.
 We came back out and were showered with the petal confetti and greeted with cheers from our family members.

-This picture is literally the only photo of my Mum with all of her children, and of course my Nanny is in there as well.
-I wanted to make sure it was taken because it’s very very rare that we are ever all together and of course with having met Emma for the first time it was extra special.
+This picture is the only photo of my Mum with all of her children, and my Nanny is in there as well.
+I wanted to make sure it was taken because it’s very rare that we are ever all together.
+And of course, with having met Emma for the first time it was extra special.
 She was nervous about being in the pictures but I wouldn’t take no for an answer.
 It’s a picture that is unlikely to happen again and I really hope my Mum, Nanny and Emma cherish it as much as I do.

-On the way back round I joked about falling over in my dress.. moments later my heel sunk into the wet grass and I bowled over leaving a nice knee print on my dress.
-Sods law!!
-It’s okay though because my sister cleaned it all up with wet wipes in the couples cottage and got it off so it was barely noticeable.
-Clearly her mothers intuition and routine of needing to mop up her young boys came in handy at that moment!
-So thank you Hayley.
+On the way back round I joked about falling over in my dress.. moments later my heel sunk into the wet grass and I bowled over leaving a nice knee print on it.
+Sod’s law!!
+It’s okay though because my sister cleaned it all up with wet wipes in the couple’s cottage and got it off so it was barely noticeable.
+Clearly her mother’s intuition and routine of needing to mop up her young boys came in handy at that moment!
+So thank you, Hayley.

 I decided swiftly after that I was putting on my rose gold trainers.
 There was no way I was falling over again on my big day in front of people.. or so I figured 😅

-I also need to take a moment to talk about my cake.. what a piece of ART.
+I need to take a moment to talk about my cake.. what a piece of ART.
 We had asked Leean for a rustic looking cake that resembled a silver birch tree but wanted warmer tones to match the rest of the decor.
-We trusted her completely and we were very sure we wanted detail over size, I mean who ever has their entire cake eaten at a wedding?
+We trusted her completely and we knew we wanted detail over size.
+I mean who has ever has their entire cake eaten at a wedding?
 No one in the history of ever.

 Meet our cake – Neave.

 When I saw it that morning it just blew my mind.
-I was so happy I had to give her a hug and thank her because it was just so beautiful and I had a hard time believing the flowers were sugar and that it was actually a cake.
-I can’t even begin to imagine the amount of hours she put into that – but she did tell us she did and re-did our initials at least 20 times because she wasn’t happy with it until it was perfect.
-And it was completely and utterly perfect.
-Our top tier was salted caramel, the middle was lemon and the bottom was raspberry and white chocolate which was my favourite!
+I was so happy I had to give her a hug and thank her because it was just so beautiful.
+I had a hard time believing the flowers were fake and that it was actually a cake.
+Like, I can’t even begin to imagine the number of hours she put into that.
+But she did tell us she re-drew our initials at least 20 times until it was perfect.
+And it was.

-We never ended up saving a piece to keep as I always find that a little odd – but I’ve kept the sugar flower decorations and they currently live in the fridge until I can think of a permanent home and preserve for them.
+I have to thank my sister Sherie and brother-in-law David for this because it was their gift to us.
+Without them, it would have most likely been a home-baked monstrosity from yours truly!
+We didn’t end up saving a piece to keep as I find that a little odd.
+But I have kept the sugar flower decorations!
+They currently live in the fridge until I can think of a permanent home and preserve for them.

-Clearly a Part Three is required because if I move onto speeches etc we’re going to be here for a very long time.
-So I hope you came back for my final (I promise it will be) installment of Happily Ever Gardiner!
+Clearly, a Part Three is required.
+If I move onto speeches etc we’re going to be here for a very long time.
+So I hope you came back for my final instalment of Happily Ever Gardiner!

 * Photos by Casey Avenue Photography *